tyranno-studios/blockchain-brawlers-whitepaper/README.md

 We believe that players deserve individual sovereignty with regard to the decision on what they can do with digital items in their possession.

-We believe these rights are a fundamental and they are inalienable for game players in the world, independent of platform, genre, asset class, or socio-economic status.
+We believe these rights are a fundamental and they are inalienable for all gamers, independent of platform, genre, asset class, or socio-economic status.

-We believe that this level of control and authority will drive the mass adoption of a complimentary Web3 experience that does not only co-exists with standard gaming tenants, but will become table stakes for all players in the future.
+We believe that this level of control and authority will drive the mass adoption of a complimentary Web3 experience that does not only co-exists with standard gaming tenants, but will become table stakes for all games made in the future.
+This idealology will become the rule and not the exception.

-We believe in building the best games for all gamers.
+We believe in building the best games for all players.
 We lead with objectively excellent entertainment.
 We aim to always validate a players use of their free time within the worlds we have built.

 We believe in leading by example.
-We are building a North Star that will lead the way to the benefit of every developer, publisher and gamer in the world.
+We are building a North Star that will show the way, to the benefit of every developer, publisher and gamer in the world.

 We believe all of the ideals fully live and breathe inside Blockchain Brawlers.
-A truly great game, that just happens to be built on the blockchain
+A truly great game, that just happens to be built on the blockchain.

 # Design Principles

 Blockchain Brawlers is a platform.
 It is a multiphase, multifaceted world where players come in and compete, contribute, commune and collaborate.

 Our experiences always are built with the gamer in mind.
-We start with the player concerns and works backwards to a feature or product enhancement that resolves that point of tension or friction.
-By being so user journey focused, a clear and optimized path exists on how to move forward to the benefit of the greater good in the most expeditious way possible.
+We start with the player's ambitions and works backwards to a feature or product enhancement that reinforces that belief.
+By being ultimately user journey focused, a clear and optimized path exists on how to move forward to the benefit of the greater good in the most expeditious way possible.

 There are many challenges in working towards mass market adoption, but in Blockchain Brawlers we do not believe access and usability should be some of those hurdles.

-Blockchain Brawler players will be able to play and transact on the chain and marketplace of choice.
+Blockchain Brawlers players will be able to play and transact on the chain and marketplace of their own choosing.
 Making our game the most user friendly and navigable game in the world is a stated goal we think we are on the path to do so.

 To reach our player adoption goals, Blockchain Brawlers has to be very familiar to players of traditional games.
 This is why when you immerse yourself into our "Brawlerverse" it will feel like every non-crypto game you have played before.

-Currently available to be played in a browser we will soon add a downloadable Mac and PC client via the Epic Store, along with a mobile app to be found in the App Store as well as on Google Play coming in Q1 2023.
+Currently available to be played in a browser we will soon add a downloadable Mac and PC client via mass adoption distribution solutions, along with a mobile app availble in the App Store as well as on Google Play coming in 2023.

 # Player vs. Player Asset Requirements

 To get started and sign into the game you will need a have a supported wallet.
 This will be "your account" , where all in game progress and player owned assets are stored.
 The wallet is the consumer interface into the game.
 We recommend all players use WAX Cloud Wallet.
 There are many benefits for WAX Cloud Wallet users, such as account boosting that removes the need for CPU resources per transaciton.
 To sign up for a WCW, go [here](https://all-access.wax.io/)

-In the PvP mode coming out Fall '22 you will take part in an original head to head card game.
+In the currenlty available PvP mode, designed by Richard Garfield (creator of Magic: The Gathering) you will take part in an original head to head card game.
 In order to do this you will need twelve items.
 You must have a Series 1 Brawler NFT, some playing cards(also NFTs), and the requisite set of moves (also NFTs) of your own choosing.

 Below is an accounting of the minimum items you will need to wage war in the squared circle and where to go and acquire them.